 Since July of 2014, the house has become a home for young adults wanting to be hope reformers to the neighborhood, a gathering center for worship and prayer, and a facility to train city transformers.

 We are not hidden away from the experiences of our neighbors, we have planted ourselves in the middle of it - homicides happening regularly, drugs trafficked all around us, and prostitution taking place just beyond our front door.
 But these people are our neighbors.
 They are people.
 That's why we live here!

 How Can You Love the Hill?

-- Volunteer alongside hundreds of others during our bi-weekly food distributions or our quarterly block parties
+- Volunteer alongside hundreds of others during our volunteer days, food distributions or our quarterly block parties

 - Become a financial partner, whether monthly or one-time, to ensure love can reach its full potential in Allison Hill

 - Spread the word and invite friends and family to partner with you to Love the Hill!